 - Avoiding possible complications, such as stool or urine retention, respiratory or cardiovascular difficulty, and formation of deep vein blood clots in the extremities

-If you do have a spinal cord injury, you'll usually be admitted to the intensive care unit for treatment.
-You may even be transferred to a regional spine injury center that has a team of neurosurgeons, orthopedic surgeons, spinal cord medicine specialists, psychologists, nurses, therapists and social workers with expertise in spinal cord injury.
+If you have a spinal cord injury, you'll usually be admitted to the intensive care unit for treatment.
+You might be transferred to a regional spine injury center that has a team of neurosurgeons, orthopedic surgeons, spinal cord medicine specialists, psychologists, nurses, therapists and social workers with expertise in spinal cord injury.

 - Experimental treatments.
 Scientists are trying to figure out ways to stop cell death, control inflammation and promote nerve regeneration.
-For example, doctors may lower the body temperature significantly — a condition known as hypothermia — for 24 to 48 hours to help prevent damaging inflammation.
-Ask your doctor about the availability of such treatments.
+For example, lowering body temperature significantly — a condition known as hypothermia — for 24 to 48 hours might help prevent damaging inflammation.
+More study is needed.

-The length of your hospitalization depends on your condition and the medical issues you're facing.
-Once you're well enough to participate in therapies and treatment, you may transfer to a rehabilitation facility.
+The length of your hospital stay will depend on your condition and the medical issues you face.
+Once you're well enough to participate in therapies and treatment, you might transfer to a rehabilitation facility.

-During the initial stages of rehabilitation, therapists usually emphasize maintenance and strengthening of existing muscle function, redeveloping fine motor skills and learning adaptive techniques to accomplish day-to-day tasks.
+During the initial stages of rehabilitation, therapists usually emphasize maintaining and strengthening muscle function, redeveloping fine motor skills, and learning ways to adapt to do day-to-day tasks.

 You'll be educated on the effects of a spinal cord injury and how to prevent complications, and you'll be given advice on rebuilding your life and increasing your quality of life and independence.